hzhou3/xMAE/README.md

 #### 5. Notes
 0. We are unable to release weights and data due to industrial policy.
-Thus, `h5` and `pth` files are made-up.
+Thus, `h5` and `pth` files are made up.
-1. The preprocessing code, and pretrain code should allow interested parties to reproduce xMAE.
+1. The preprocessing code and pretraining code should allow interested parties to reproduce xMAE.
-2. `*.ipynb` can be seen for quick evaluation pipeline.
+2. `*.ipynb` can be used for a quick evaluation pipeline.